rymane/katacoda-scenarios/CI/step2.md

 #### Supertest

 Supertest is a JavaScript module that enables us to send HTTP requests to test API endpoints.
-It provides a high-level abstraction for testing HTTP whilst easy to use.
+It provides a high-level abstraction for testing HTTP while easy to use.

 #### Mocking with Jest

 Mocks provide the capability to abstract the behavior of a functional dependency while testing.
-This technique is especially useful when making HTTP calls to an API or interacting with the database layer.
-In this tutorial, mocking will be used to abstract the data model.
-Even though we only use a data model to store non persistent data, the same technique applies if a real database is apparent.
+This technique is beneficial when making HTTP calls to an API or interacting with the database layer/data model.

-In order to not interact with and modify the data model while testing, we use mocking to abstract the data model.
-This means that http requests performed from the tests are not made to the real data model in `models/Todos.js`.
+This tutorial will utilize mocking to abstract the data model.
+Doing so empowers us to perform API endpoints testing without interaction with the actual data model.
+This means that HTTP requests from the written tests do not interact with the existing data model in `models/Todos.js`.
 Instead, we use mock data defined in the test file.
+Even though we only use a simple data model to store non-persistent data in this application, we could use the same technique then an actual database is apparent.